jdblischak/2013-10-03-pasteur/lessons/pasteur-bc/bash_shell/tutorial.md

     nano toBeSorted

+Windows users will need to open Notepad or Notepad++ to create the file.
+Make sure to save it in the folder bash_shell.

 Now enter the four names as shown above.
 When you are done, press CONTROL+O to write out the file.
 Press enter to use the file name `toBeSorted`.
 Then press CONTROL+x to exit `nano`.